CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 ### Slack DMs

 * `+` It's easy to find people in Slack, and we all use it.
 * `+` Only two people are in a DM thread.
-Unlike email, it is not easy to share contents of a DM inadvertently.
+Although it is possible to share contents of a DM conversation, it is not as easy to do so inadvertently as with email.
 * `-` Due to CMS record-keeping policies, DMs cannot be deleted and may be subject to subpoena or FOIA requests.
 * `-` There is no central source of truth.